The Cultural Learning Alliance champions a right to arts and culture for every child.

 There is a wealth of evidence to show that studying the arts fosters creativity, innovation, empathy, and resilience; that the arts are crucial for our economic prosperity; and that the arts enrich lives, making us happier and healthier.

 But children’s access to arts and culture is declining.
-In England’s secondary schools there were 22% less arts teachers and 23% less arts hours taught in 2018 compared to 2010.
-Arts GCSEs entries are declining, down by 38%, and access to arts provision for the most disadvantaged children is narrowing.
+In England’s secondary schools the numbers of arts teacher and the hours the arts are taught is declining.
+Arts GCSEs and A Level entries continue to decline, and access to arts provision for the most disadvantaged children is narrowing.